 We like to be transparent.
 Here’s what goes into your video’s cost — and why:

-Motion graphics style videos start from $3,000 per finished minute.
+At Creamy, our motion graphics style videos start from $3,000 per finished minute.
 At this budget we can create an entry level motion graphics style video.
 See what simplistic and standard in our complexity of visuals section.

 Custom 2D animation requires a larger and more skilled team to execute.
 Budgets start from $5,000 per minute, with each additional minute 50-80 percent of the price.